• Level of education

 Objectives

-The objective of this teaching unit is to understand the chemical behavior of radionuclides in the environment by studying their speciation by different techniques.
-It will allow to evaluate the environmental impact linked to the presence of radionuclides in different compartments of the environment.
+The objective of this teaching unit is to understand the chemical behavior of radionuclides in the environment by studying their speciation using different techniques.
+It will enable the environmental impact of radionuclides in different environmental compartments to be assessed.

 Read more